1ikeadragon/Skid.sh/README.md

 ### Usage

 #### RECON.SH
 If you just want to perform recon on your target(s) it's advisable to run the `recon.sh` script.
 It will perform all the recon you need for you.
 For subdomain monitoring, use `submon.sh`.
-For a mini asm-esuq setup, run `asm.sh`.
+For a mini asm-esque setup, run `asm.sh`.

 1. Add your API keys in the right places for subfinder and notify.
 1. Run the script `./recon.sh target.com || ./recon.sh -f targets.txt`